jonasjberg/1DV600_lab2-report/report/use-case-1.md

 > =================
 > This use case describes a user adding a book to the library.
 This is the "ideal
 > case" where all metadata fields are filled out with with correct data.
 >
+> An alternate flow is used to model the case where a duplicate entry is made.
+>
 >
 > Actor Brief Descriptions